AndreiChertkov/teneva/README.md

 ## Examples

-See `demo/demo.py` script, which contains code for approximation of the multivariate (100 dimensional) Rosenbrock function on a uniform grid by various methods (TT-ANOVA, TT-ALS, TT-Cross) and by its combinations.
+See `demo/demo.py` script, which contains code for approximation of the multivariate (100 dimensional) Rosenbrock function with noise on a uniform grid by various methods (TT-ANOVA, TT-ALS, TT-Cross) and by its combinations.

 ## Tutorials